ray-project/enhancements/reps/2023-03-20-air-storage-path.md

 - The trainable saves trial-based data such as checkpoints to their local `/local/path/experiment_name/trial_id`
 - **The trainable uses the Ray object store to transfer these checkpoints _synchronously_ to the head node.**

-The trainable can detect if the trial is running on the driver node, which will then remove the need for any syncing to happen.
+The trainable can detect if the trial shares the storage path with the head node (e.g. if RAY_STORAGE is set, or if it's running on the same node).
+This then removes the need for any syncing to happen.
 This will also cover the case when shared storage (e.g. NFS) is defined.

 ## Usage Example